 DISTRACT Project description

-DISTRACT brings together social science and data science methods to explore the political economy of distraction in the post-digital age.
-Combining qualitative and quantitative data, our interdisciplinary team investigates the mental, social and material techniques by which attention is captured, retained, and distracted in the world’s most digitized country, Denmark.
+DISTRACT combines social and data science to explore the political economy of distraction.
+Combining qualitative and quantitative data, our interdisciplinary team investigates the mental, social, and material techniques by which attention is captured, retained, and distracted in the world’s most digitized country, Denmark.

 DISTRACT is comprised of four subprojects, within which a range of research activities are organized and carried out.